 - We have 11-14 interns in our program at a time, and are very selective about who we accept to our program.

 - IMPORTANT!
-Interns are expected to commit at a full “studio” day a week, which is usually at least 12 hours in one day.
+Interns commit to a full “studio” day a week (the same day every week).
+A “studio” day is generally a 12 hour day.
 This means you can’t plan to do anything else that day.
+Please make sure you can commit to the same (long) day every week for 4 months.

 - We require a minimum of 4 months commitment to our program.
 This gives interns an opportunity to get more comfortable here before they decide studio-intern life is NOT for them (and it’s certainly NOT for everybody!).